-As illustrated in Figure 2, for the high fidelity feature that usually requires a QoSguaranteed network, edge topology and content caching are promising to deliver multimedia content.
-For the immersive user interactions, edge infrastructure allows part of the interactions to be responded by modulars executing locally.
-And for the open data exchange, by mechanisms such as simulating a virtual "avatar" locally on edge devices, communicating with remote proxies can possibly be avoided in some cases.
+As illustrated in Figure 2, for the high-fidelity feature that usually requires a QoS-guaranteed network, edge topology and content caching are promising to deliver multimedia content.
+For the immersive user interactions, edge infrastructure allows part of the interactions to be responded to by modulars executing locally.
+For the open data exchange, by mechanisms such as simulating a virtual "avatar" locally on edge devices, communicating with remote proxies can possibly be avoided in some cases.